Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Related Works

-Most work on MEP has focused on foundational problems such as the investigation of DEL fragments~\citep{DBLP:conf/atal/BuriganaFMT23}, the definition of action languages~\citep{muise2015planning,baral2021action,DBLP:conf/aiia/BuriganaF22a}, and the development of underlying representations~\citep{icaps20,DBLP:conf/jelia/BuriganaFM23}.
-While these are fundamental contributions, this paper pursues a different but equally important goal: enabling efficient exploration via informed search.
+\paragraph{Multi-Agent Epistemic Planning.} Most work on MEP has focused on foundational problems such as the investigation of DEL fragments~\citep{DBLP:conf/atal/BuriganaFMT23}, the definition of action languages~\citep{muise2015planning,baral2021action,DBLP:conf/aiia/BuriganaF22a}, and the development of underlying representations~\citep{icaps20,DBLP:conf/jelia/BuriganaFM23}.
+While these are fundamental contributions, this paper pursues a different goal: enabling efficient exploration via informed search.

-To our knowledge, only one line of work addresses this challenge, namely~\citet{le2018efp,DBLP:conf/prima/FabianoPSP24}, which derive heuristics using the planning graph structure.
+To the best of our knowledge, only one line of work addresses this challenge, namely~\citet{le2018efp,DBLP:conf/prima/FabianoPSP24}, which derive heuristics using the planning graph structure.
 Our approach differs by employing data-driven methods.
+As mentioned, a future direction is to investigate the interplay between these two types of heuristics either in parallel or in conjunction.

 Other recent efforts integrate ML and RL with epistemic planning but simplify epistemic state representations. \citet{engesser2025simple} decompose e-states into bounded feature vectors, bridging epistemic logic and reinforcement learning.
 Similarly,~\citet{nunn2024logic} use generative models to reason over individual formulae rather than full Kripke structures, enabling different but interesting capabilities.